wp-plugins/wp-copysafe-web/readme.txt

 **Limitations**

 * CopySafe Web is not supported on Mac.
 However it is supported on all Windows computers since XP (92% of net users).
+It is not possible to properly secure web content on Mac, Linux or any handheld devices not running Windows 8.
+All other platforms in total remain a minority.
+As such supporting them is not viable and doing so would only undermine the standard that CopySafe Web clients require.

 **Licensing benefits**